 This course provides students preparing to teach in secondary schools with understanding of the secondary school curriculum.
-Students examine recent research, use the California Frameworks and K-12 Content Standards to explore their subject areas and evaluate curriculum materials.
-Emphasis is given to preparing lesson plans that meet the diverse needs of students.
-Prerequisites: admission to the Teacher Education Program, EduC 401 and 451; CSET verification.
+Students examine recent research, use the California Frameworks and K-12 Content Standards to explore their subject areas, and evaluate curriculum materials.
+Emphasis is given to preparing lesson plans that meet the diverse needs of pupils.
+Prerequisites: admission to the teacher education program, EduC 401 and 451; CSET verification.

-EduC 451 Language and Culture
+EduC/EdSP 451 Language and Culture

-This course focuses on the impact of linguistic, cultural, socio-economic status, religion and gender diversity on the education of elementary and secondary school students.
-It also addresses the socio-political nature of education and the challenging issue surrounding multicultural education in our schools today.
-Bilingual education and curricular implications is discussed, as well as the history of other cultural groups in the United States.
-Prerequisites: admission to the Teacher Education Program; EduC 401 or concurrent enrollment.
+This course addresses on the impact of cultural, socio-economic status, religion, and gender on the education of elementary and secondary pupils.
+Students examine theories of first and second language acquisition; effective strategies for teaching English learners are presented.
+Students apply these strategies to course activities and assignments.
+Prerequisites: admission to the teacher education program; EduC/EdSP 401 or concurrent enrollment.